franky-cast/Blackjack-Game/README.md

 - comparison and logical operators
 - for loops
 - math object
-- return statements in functions
+- return statements
+- template literals
+- DOM manipulation
+- functions

 ### Continued development

 Future Additions / improvements:

-- Add button that allows user to stay and compare hand to dealers hand
-    - this button runs a function that does the following
-    - adds random cards to the dealers hand (dealerHand[])
-    - Compare sum of dealers array to sum of players array
-    - prompt user depending on their success (win or loss)

-- Add betting component to the game (double down, split, etc)
-    - A button that changes manipulates player.chips and renders it on screen
+- Add betting component to the game (double down, split, etc).
+This could work with a button that changes / manipulates player.chips and renders it on screen in key moments of the game.
-    - A cashout button that displays when isAlive is false or hasBlackjack is true
+- Using local storage to keep track of player's profit / losses.
+- Initially, the amount of $chips the player inputs is subtracted from local storage, reslting in a negative quantity.
+- A cashout button that retreives player's current chips and stores them inlocal storage.
+Subsequently, the chips the player inputs into the game are subtracted from the local storage.